Devon Valley Railway: Construction

 In 1851 the Stirling and Dunfermline Railway opened a branch line of their railway from Alloa to Tillicoultry.

-In 1863 the Devon Valley Railway, having struggled to raise sufficient capital, opened the 6½ miles from Kinross to Rumbling Bridge.
-The next 4½ miles was required to go alongside the Devon Water where there were a series of deep gorges making it very difficult to build a line.
+The Devon Valley Railway was authorised by the Devon Valley Railway Act 1858 (21 & 22 Vict. c. cxxii); having struggled to raise sufficient capital, in 1863 it opened the 61/2 miles from Kinross to Rumbling Bridge.
+The next 41/2 miles was required to go alongside the Devon Water where there were a series of deep gorges making it very difficult to build a line.
 This was therefore shelved and a section from Dollar to Tillicoultry to join the existing line was built instead.
 This opened in 1869.
 The North British Railway supplied their expertise and capital to complete the line.
 To prevent a very steep descent into Dollar it was decided to rebuild the section at Rumbling Bridge to a lower level.
 17 bridges had then to be constructed and an 80 ft cutting through a hill of sand had to be made.
-The Devon Viaduct was described as a beautiful and imposing structure 390 ft long with 6 arches on a curve.
-Gairney Glen viaduct was 360 ftlong with 5 arches.
+The Devon Viaduct was described as a beautiful and imposing structure 390 ft long with six arches on a curve.
+Gairney Glen viaduct was 360 ft long with five arches.
 At one point the Devon Water had to be diverted.
 The proprietor of that stretch of water had died recently, and to gain possession of the river the company had to fight a protracted action in the Irish Court of Chancery.
 The complete line was finally opened to traffic in 1871.